I love my Venetian blinds, they look so stylish! And, they are an ideal way to get the best level of light and privacy in a room.

 - Use a hose with a spray attachment and rinse.

-How to clean venetian blinds in the bathtub
+How to clean blinds in the bathtub

 - Take down your blind.